ganbuan/CyberNotebook/README.md

 + Read
 + Write

-<i>Alternate Data Streams (ADS)</i> - file attribute specific to NTFS
+*Alternate Data Streams (ADS)* - file attribute specific to NTFS

 ### Windows\System32
 C:\Windows traditionally contains the OS.
 This is where the environmental variables are.
-The system environment variable for the Windows directory is <i>%windir%</i>.
+The system environment variable for the Windows directory is *%windir%*.

 System32 folder holds all the critical files for the OS.

 ### User Accounts, Profiles, & Permissions
 User account type can either be:
-+ <i>administrator</i> - can make changes to the system (e.g. add users, delete users, modify groups, modify system settings, etc)
++ *administrator* - can make changes to the system (e.g. add users, delete users, modify groups, modify system settings, etc)
-+ <i>standard user</i> - can only make change to folders/files attributed to the user
++ *standard user* - can only make change to folders/files attributed to the user

-Running <i>lusrmgr.msc</i> will open the <i>Local User and Group Management</i>.
+Running *lusrmgr.msc* will open the *Local User and Group Management*.

-<i>User Account Control (UAC)</i> - prompts confirmation from the admin user when an operation requiring higher-level privileges needs to execute
+*User Account Control (UAC)* - prompts confirmation from the admin user when an operation requiring higher-level privileges needs to execute

 ### MSConfig
-The <i>System Configuration</i> utility is for troubleshooting, primarily to help diagnose startup issues.
+The *System Configuration* utility is for troubleshooting, primarily to help diagnose startup issues.

 The utility has five tabs:
 1. General - select what devices and services to load on boot (i.e. Normal, Diagnostic, Selective)